Tivoli Stadion Tirol

 The Tivoli Stadion Tirol (formerly named ') is a multi-purpose stadium in Innsbruck, Austria.
-It is currently used mostly for football matches and is the home ground of Bundesliga club WSG Tirol and Raiders Tirol of the European League of Football.
+It is currently used mostly for football matches and is the home ground of 2.
+Liga club Wacker Innsbruck, Bundesliga club WSG Tirol and Raiders Tirol of the European League of Football.
 The stadium capacity was 17,400 when it was built in 2000.
 For UEFA Euro 2008, the stadium was temporarily expanded to 30,000 people.
 The North Stand is fitted with rail seats for safe standing.

 It is part of the OlympiaWorld Innsbruck consortium that is responsible for maintaining venues that hosted both the 1964 and the 1976 Winter Olympics.